 Phone: +1 860.486.5184

-Zahra works in collaboration with faculty, key university administrators and partners around the world to advance UConn’s global initiatives.
-She oversees data collection and reporting on global endeavors for dissemination to senior administration, donors, government officials, and the broader community.
-Her team coordinates outreach events, promotes engagement in global networks, and supports Global Affairs’ units with website management.
-Zahra also serves on the Norian Armenian Programs Committee and is Global Affairs' representative on the University's Diversity Council.
+As Director of Global Partnerships & Outreach, she works in collaboration with faculty, key university administrators and partners around the world to advance UConn’s global initiatives.
+She works closely with the University’s Office of the General Consul to construct specialized agreements tailored to programmatic needs of UConn Schools/Colleges and partners abroad.
+Zahra oversees data collection and reporting on global endeavors for dissemination to senior administration, donors, government officials, and the broader community.
+She is responsible for managing the communications activities for the Office of Global Affairs and providing Global Affairs’ units and special initiatives with support in design and/or content creation for websites and marketing materials.
+Additionally, the Global Partnerships & Outreach office manages special events and promotes engagement in global networks—all aimed at expanding the University’s global engagement.
+Zahra also serves on the Norian Armenian Programs Committee, the Abrahamic Programs Steering Committee and is Global Affairs' representative on the University's Diversity Council.

 Program Assistant II

 Phone: +1 860.486.4406